kumar-shivam-ranjan/JWT-auth-backend-app/README.md

 # JWT-auth-backend-app

-> This codebase was created to demonstrate a fully fledged backend driven application built with Spring boot following the best industry standard practices
-> to build secure REST APIs using JWT authentication , has proper exception handling and follows OOPs design principles.
+This codebase was created to demonstrate a fully fledged backend driven application built with Spring boot following the best industry standard practices to build secure REST APIs using JWT authentication , has proper exception handling and follows OOPs design principles.
+The usecase is blogging application.

 # Requirements